plebnyan/plebnyan/README.md

 ## Who am I?
 I'm a data engineer and life long learner who loves working with data and crafting efficient data infrastructures and tools. <br>
-I'm currently based in Bangkok and working on my Master Degree at Asuumption University while working as a freelance data engineer/analyst on [Upwork](https://www.upwork.com/fl/~014816953739eca750?mp_source=share)<br>
+I'm currently based in Bangkok and working on my Master Degree at Asuumption University, <br>while working as a freelance data engineer/analyst on [Upwork](https://www.upwork.com/fl/~014816953739eca750?mp_source=share)<br>
 I will be posting my projects and learnings materials here.
 <!--
 **plebnyan/plebnyan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.